cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 - [ClusterStatus](#postgresql-cnpg-io-v1-ClusterStatus)

-<p>TablespaceState represent the status of a tablespace in a cluster</p>
+<p>TablespaceState represents the state of a tablespace in a cluster</p>

 <table class="table">